JieyuWu/ToyotaMod/Volkswagen.md

 * [Adaptive Cruise Control retrofit – ACC on MQB](https://mqb.pl/en/adaptive-cruise-control-retrofit-acc-on-mqb/)
 * [Tutorial – Retrofiting Lane Assist | Sign Assist | Light Assist – 5Q0980653](https://mqb.pl/en/tutorial-retrofiting-lane-assist-sign-assist-light-assist-5q0980653/)

+# Known issues / FAQ

+-Set point creep: On cars where the RES button increases the cruise speed set point by 1, the set point will often go up, especially when the car in front is already moving but we aren't moving yet.
+Will probably be fixed in a future update by incorporating ["ESP_21"]['ESP_Haltebestaetigung'] as a condition for emulating RES presses when at a standstill.

+-Radar/Vision Fusion for OP long control: Unlike some other cars, MQB cars don't give much raw Radar data.
+Because of this the radar fusion won't be as easy.
+Once OP long control is as reliable as stock radar based ACC it can still be implemented.

+-Fingerprinting: On VW cars we currently only use FPv1.
+The current V2 is WIP.